timnetworks/cfk-skeleton-structure/README.md

 ##### Volunteers
 Inspire our students and enrich our school communities

+## TAKE ACTION

+Whether you donate, volunteer, fundraise, or attend an event to benefit Change for Kids, you'll help create opportunities for young people to see themselves with different options and reimagine their own possibilities.

+##### DONATE

+##### VOLUNTEER

+##### FUNDRAISE

 # ABOUT US

 ### Our Values and Culture

 Our Change for Kids values act as a compass for how we work together across our entire community.
-We are:

 ##### We are: